Top Auto Insurance Coverage Choices for Drivers in California

 Common Questions about Coverage in California

-What is the minimum required insurance in California?
+What is the minimum insurance required in California?

-You need liability insurance with at least $15,000 for bodily injury per person, $30,000 per accident, and $5,000 for property damage.
+At least $15,000 for bodily injury per person, $30,000 per accident, and $5,000 for property damage.

 Should I get comprehensive coverage?